reubano/csv2ofx/README.md

 ### Where does csv2ofx save files?

-csv2ofx saves resultant qif and ofx files in the "downloads" sub-folder of the installed "csv2ofx" folder.
+csv2ofx saves resultant qif and ofx files to the current directory.

 ### Additional date format examples